thatchemistryguy/PyParse/docsource/_build/html/_sources/filter_rt.rst.txt

 .. figure:: images/filter_multiple_range.jpg
     :alt: An example chromatogram where a multiple ranges were filtered out

-    An example chromatogram where a multiple ranges were filtered out.

-As a result of this filtering is that the the purity reported by PyParse is higher:
+The result of this filtering is that the purity reported by PyParse is higher:

 .. figure:: images/filter_oldpurity.jpg
     :alt: Original purity value reported for Product1

-    Original Purity Value Reported for Product1.

 .. figure:: images/filter_newpurity.jpg
     :alt: New purity value reported for Product1

-    New Purity Value Reported for Product1.
+    Top) Original purity value for Product1; Bottom) New purity value for Product1

 The purpose of this feature is to enable the user to remove solvent peaks (e.g. DMSO, toluene) from consideration.
 However, it should be noted that this feature should only be used with